GTPB/ELIXIR-Train-the-Trainer-Dev/editing/README.md

 <br/>

-#### File Creation and Naming
+##### File Creation and Naming

-add episodes to lesson structure first. why? what happens if you don't?
+This was another concern, and the other reason why editing has to be done in a specific wayadd episodes to lesson structure first. why? what happens if you don't?

 no duplicate names, avoid symbols like ?, :